soilwise-he/SoilWise-documentation/tech/docs/technical_components/technical_components.md

 # Introduction

-The SoilWise Repository (SWR) architecture aims towards efficient facilitation of soil data & knowledge management.
+The SoilWise Catalogue (SWC) architecture aims towards efficient facilitation of soil data & knowledge management.
 It seamlessly gathers, processes, and disseminates data from diverse sources.
 The system prioritizes high-quality data dissemination, knowledge extraction and interoperability while user management and monitoring tools ensure secure access and system health.
-Note that, SWR primarily serves to power Decision Support Systems (DSS) rather than being a DSS itself.
+Note that, SWC primarily serves to power Decision Support Systems (DSS) rather than being a DSS itself.

 The presented architecture represents an outlook and a framework for ongoing SoilWise development.
 As such, the implementation has been following intrinsic (within the SoilWise project) and extrinsic (e.g. EUSO development Mission Soil Projects) opportunities and limitations.
-The presented architecture is the second release out of two planned.
+The presented architecture corresponds to the current state of third SoilWise prototype delivery.
 Modifications during the implementation will be incorporated into the final version of the SoilWise architecture due M42.

-This section lists technical components for building the SoilWise Repository as forseen in the architecture design.
-As for now, the following components are foreseen:
+This section lists technical components for building the SoilWise Catalogue as forseen in the architecture design:

 1. [Harvester](ingestion.md)
 2. [Repository Storage](storage.md)